carpentries/lesson-transition/README.md

 There will be times when the submodules update on GitHub and you forget to use `--recurse-submodules`.
 When this happens, you will end up with mysterious staged changes in your local clone.
-You can run `make modules` and the submodules will recurse for you (note that this has the same effect as `--recurse-submodules` and you may see an increase in the size of your repository).
+You can run `make -B modules` and the submodules will recurse for you (note that this has the same effect as `--recurse-submodules` and you may see an increase in the size of your repository).